-Poppo Yaki: Niigata’s Favorite Bread-like Brown Cake Sticks
+Poppo Yaki: Niigata’s bread-like Brown Stick Cake

-Today, I went on a day trip to “Matsunoyama Onsen (松之山温泉)” to enjoy its hot spring bath.
+Today, I went for a drive to Matsunoyama Onsen (松之山温泉), situated in Tokamachi City, Niigata, to enjoy its hot spring bath.

-Matsunoyama Onsen, situated in the city of Tokamachi, Niigata Prefecture, is a nationally famous hot spring, generally known as one of “Japan’s 3 Best Medicinal Onsen (日本三大薬湯)”.
+The Onsen is a nationally famous hot spring resort, generally known as one of Japan’s 3 Best Medicinal Onsen (日本三大薬湯).

 Where to Buy

 Poppo Yaki is available at some souvenir shops in Niigata.
 It is a kind of festive treat that Yatai street food stalls offer.

 If you plan to visit a summer festival in Niigata, you will probably see some Yatai baking the cake.